 6. Spiral Gardens

 Spirals are ubiquitous in nature.
-The golden ratio—or phi—is a geometric constant that is found in everything from the shape of a snail shell to the way leaves are arranged on plants.
+The golden ratio—or phi—is a geometric constant that is found in many things, including the shape of a snail shell and the way leaves are arranged on plants.
 Also called the divine ratio, phi is the mathematical underpinning of the spiral shape.
 I’ve found that using this naturalistic shape in the garden is both an aesthetically pleasing and effective way to grow a variety of plants.

-I’ve used the golden ratio successfully in my herb spiral, which works by using vertical space more effectively and by creating microclimates, which can stagger harvest times or provide slightly different conditions for different plants.
+I’ve used the golden ratio successfully in my herb spiral hack, which works by using vertical space more effectively and by creating microclimates, which can stagger harvest times or provide slightly different conditions for different plants.